January 3, 2023 by Alison Tunley

 Get a Free Quote

 The long shadow cast by the Covid-19 pandemic continues to affect educational outcomes.
-A new UK government publication describes the impact of school closures during the pandemic and concludes that an increased focus on reading in secondary schools is required to compensate for the loss of learning experienced by students over the last few years.
+A new UK government publication describes the impact of school closures during the pandemic and concludes that an increased focus on reading and literacy strategies in secondary schools is required to compensate for the loss of learning experienced by students over the last few years.

 Ofsted’s briefing document Education Recovery in Schools: Summer 2022 suggests students in Key Stage 3 (the first three years of secondary school) have been particularly disadvantaged “as the pandemic disrupted the transition from primary school to secondary school”.
 Wide discrepancies in the educational provision by primary schools during the pandemic have meant that some secondary school students are still catching up on Key Stage 2 content in terms of reading.